Nishantbarh/kubernates/README.md

 Kubectl get pods -n ingress-nginx

-## setup Monitoring using promotheus and grafna.
+## setup Monitoring using promotheus and Grafana.
 ```
 cd /vagrant/monitoring/
 go in every folder and run all the yaml.